This Miami asset recovery boutique is counsel to the Chilean liquidator of what is alleged to be Latin America's first Ponzi scheme

 Davis also served as lead civil counsel for the government of Antigua and Barbuda in relation to an alleged fraud in the payment of debt owed to a Japanese lender, which sponsored the building of the Crabbs Desalination and Power Plant in northeast Antigua.

-On the case front, Sequor Law continues to advise the court-appointed liquidator and foreign representative of bankrupt Chilean investment firm Onix Capital and its CEO Alberto Chang Rajii in separate Chapter 15 proceedings in Florida.
-The liquidator is seeking to recover assets relating to an alleged Ponzi scheme valued at over US$100 million operated by Chang Rajii, whose bankruptcy proceedings have been recognised in the US, the UK, Switzerland, the Isle of Man and Australia.
-Sequor Law has issued more than 50 subpoenas in the US to trace and recover the proceeds of the alleged fraud.
-Liquidators have also now been appointed in the BVI and ancillary bankruptcy proceedings opened in Switzerland.
+Sequor Law continues to advise the court-appointed liquidator and foreign representative of bankrupt Chilean investment firm Onix Capital in Chapter 15 proceedings in Florida.
+The liquidator is seeking to recover assets relating to an alleged Ponzi scheme valued at over US$100 million operated by the group's CEO, Chilean businessman Alberto Chang-Rajii.
+In 2017, the team was also instructed to deal with the Chapter 15 recognition of the Chilean liquidation of Chang-Rajii himself, which has also been recognised in the UK, Switzerland, Isle of Man and Australia.

-Grossman and Davis have been providing counsel to bankrupt Brazilian mining company MMX Sudeste Mineração in Chapter 15 proceedings in Florida, successfully defending a motion to dismiss the Chapter 15 case.
-In November 2017, the bankruptcy court for the Southern District of Florida granted the mining company’s foreign representative and administrator broad investigatory powers to examine the debtor’s transactions with a host of US banks.
+Escobar and Grossman have also been providing counsel to bankrupt Brazilian mining company MMX Sudeste Mineração in Chapter 15 proceedings in Florida, and successfully defended a motion to dismiss the Chapter 15 case.

-In the case of Brazilian bank Massa Falida Do Banco Cruzeiro Do Sul, Sequor asserted New York state law fraudulent conveyance and Brazilian law claims on behalf of the bank’s Brazilian liquidators in the context of a Chapter 15 case, obtaining the first opinion of its kind saying a foreign liquidator can use US state-law to claw back fraudulent transfers in March 2017.
-The adversary proceeding within the Chapter 15 is ongoing.
+In the case of Brazilian bank Massa Falida Do Banco Cruzeiro Do Sul, Sequor defeated a motion to dismiss a complaint by a foreign representative asserting state-law avoidance remedies in Chapter 15 adversary proceedings – the first opinion of its kind saying a foreign liquidator can use US state-law to claw back fraudulent transfers.

 SEQUOR LAW – Relentless.
 Global.
 Pursuit.